Who needs a 25-year term life insurance policy?

 If you’re thinking about buying a home or starting a family, you might want to think about a 25-year life insurance policy.

 Are you thinking about applying for term life insurance?
 You’re probably wondering which term length is right for you.
-Some people can benefit from the decades of protection offered by a 30-year term life insurance policy, especially if they’re just starting their career.
+Some people can benefit from the decades of protection offered by a 30-year term life insurance policy, especially if they’re just starting their careers.
 Other people only need a 10-year term life policy, especially if they’re very close to retirement.

 What about people who might be a few years into their career and are considering taking on some of life’s other major milestones such as marriage, homeownership or starting a family?
 If you’re looking for a life insurance policy that will see you through some of the most important years of your adult life, a 25-year policy could be a perfect fit.